brentp/mosdepth/README.md

 + a distribution of proportion of bases covered at or above a given threshhold for each chromosome and genome-wide.
 + quantized output that merges adjacent bases as long as they fall in the same coverage bins e.g. (10-20)
 + threshold output to indicate how many bases in each region are covered at the given thresholds.
++ A summary of mean depths per chromosome and within specified regions per chromosome.

 when appropriate, the output files are bgzipped and indexed for ease of use.